HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/kaltura_configuration.md

 ## How is the configuration setup for Kaltura Plugin

 The Kaltura plugin configurations are currently maintained as config maps.
-The user can find the kaltura-plugin.json file in the configuration folder under the Helm Package and can be deployed into DAM through the Helm-based deployment.
+The user can find the kaltura-plugin.json file in the configuration folder under the Helm Package and can be deployed into DAM through the HELM upgrade.

 ```
 configuration: